johnmackintosh/runcharter/README.md

 -   chart\_title : The main title for the chart
 -   chart\_subtitle : A subtitle for the chart
 -   direction : "above" or "below" the median.
 The function will only look for successive runs in one direction at a time.
 It will not look for alternating runs in both directions.
 -   faceted : defaults to TRUE.
-Set to FALSE if you only need to plot a single runchart.
+Set to FALSE if you only need to plot a single run chart.
 -   facet\_cols : the number of columns in a faceted plot - only required if faceted is set to TRUE, otherwise ignored
 -   save\_plot : Calls ggsave if TRUE, saving in the current working directory
 -   plot\_extension : one of "png","pdf" or other valid extension for saving ggplot2 plots.
 Used in the call to ggsave.